- City Officials

 In order to make exterior changes on a historical landmark — even those that do not need building permits, such as repainting — you must fill out a Certificate of Appropriateness.
 Ordinary maintenance and repair are excluded.
 Typically, a City Preservation Officer will review applications for changes, but minor ones may be approved by staff.
 Applications for Certificates of Appropriateness are due two weeks prior to a Long Beach Cultural Heritage Commission meeting.

-The Cultural Heritage Commission consists of 15 members — many of whom are professional experts in architecture, construction, and design.
+The Cultural Heritage Commission consists of seven members — many of whom are professional experts in architecture, construction, and design.
 They can provide property owners with technical assistance.
 The Commission meets on the third Wednesday morning of each month.

 Contact our Historic Preservation staff for more information on any of the following: